Ryvenay/AFP1_kisprojekt/Documents/System Plan.md

     - Visual Studio Code
     - Sublime Text Editor
     - Ragic Database System Manager
-- Framework:
-    - .Net
-    - Bootstrap
+- Technologies:
+    - Bootstrap: Web framework, it is used to make the dynamic layout of the website.
+It works well with different resolutions and browsers.
+    - Apache: The Apache web server is used to store, process and deliver the webpage to the browsers.
+    - PHPMyAdmin: Administration tool for MySQL and MariaDB database server, where we store the data of our website, including editors account data and the articles.
+    - MySQL: The database structure will be implemented according to MySQL standards.
+    - PHP: The websties code will be implemented in PHP, which is the most popular way of building website.

 # 7. Architecture plan
 ## 7.1 Backend
 The system needs a database system, in this case the team uses a Visual Studio based client, where we store the user's datas and the articles.
 Web Client:
-The client is based on HTML, CSS and PHP technologies, which helps the client to be stable.
-In the other hand we can create creative and spectacular content for our users.
+The client is based on PHP technologies, which helps the client to be stable.
+On the other hand we can create creative and spectacular content for our users.
+Furthermore, it will be used to create the website's functions, handle user data and article content.

 ## 7.2 Frontend
-The frontednd uses CSS, HTML codes and using Bootstrap as its framework, which helps to create a modern looking website and works well cross-platform.
+The frontednd uses CSS, HTML and JavaScript codes and using Bootstrap as its framework, which helps to create a modern looking website and works well cross-platform.
 - Layout plan:
     - Home page:
         - Title: This is our website's name in middle.
 We haven't chosen it yet.